VOL. III - CHAPTER 5

 The article then goes on to list the presents received including from groom to bride, a Valor Perfection oil stove.

-￼James Richard (Jim) and Gracie Joan Barton (Joan) had two children:
+James Richard (Jim) and Gracie Joan Barton (Joan) started their married life at Elm Cottage, Puddledock, Wartling,

 - John Dudley Barton

-The family originally lived at Elm Cottage, Puddledock, Wartling, moving to the newly built "Bywood", Ninfield, on which Jim had worked in 1939.
-They were living there with their two children by the time that the 1939 Register was taken on 29 September 1939.
+They moved from Wartling to the newly built "Bywood", in Ninfield, on which Jim had worked in 1939, and were living there with their two children at the time that the 1939 Register was taken on 29 September 1939.
+Jim was a "journeyman bricklayer" and Joan was on "unpaid domestic duties".

 The property cost £600 and was acquired from George Lowen, presumably the developer, with the help of two mortgages.
 The first from The Hastings and East Sussex Building Society of £480.00 requiring repayments of £3.
 1s 8d per month for 20 years from 11 September 1939.
 The mortgage describes the property as